rubencadur/holbertonschool-validation/module2_task5/README.md

 ## Lifecycle

-lint: Catch errors without the need to compile or execute the application
+go-lint: Catch errors without the need to compile or execute the application
 check: Check syntaxis and links
 validate: Validate W3C HTML
 go-build: Compile the source code of the application to a binary